Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Week 3

-In week three, you’re running time versus walking time increases.
-Your long run, too, will likely be the longest in both distance and duration that you’ve faced so far as you learn how to train for your first half marathon.
-If you are struggling and need to walk, it’s fine.
+If you are struggling and need to walk, that’s totally fine.
 The time on your feet and aerobic exercise is still adding to the training bank.

 Training Schedule